Why Join RetroSynth Records?

 Do you think you have the next big radio hit?
 Want to make sure those plays are counted on Billboard’s music charts?
 If so, SoundScan registration is a necessity for you!

-SoundScan is a special system that helps keep track of sales across the USA and Canada.
+SoundScan is a special system that helps keep track of sales and charts across the USA and Canada.
 It is available from RetroSynth / Symphonic for a fee of $10 per album or $2.99 per song.

-Marketing & Promo
+Marketing and Promo

-They provide Branding and Design Services consisting of:
+Symphonic provides Branding and Design Services

-Symphonic also offers a list of Marketing services which include the following:
+Symphonic also offers a list of Marketing services

 Barcodes